tirzaelise/Afstudeerproject/PROGRESS.md

 ## Monday 24/04/2017

 I spent the entire day working on my research proposal and making a planning until the final deadline.

+## Tuesday 25/04/2017

+I spent the entire working on my research proposal and my presentation.